VickApollo/DataSprints/README.md

 # Further improvements/implementations

-- For data analysis: A tecnology we could also use instead of Pandas is Dask.
+- For data analysis: A technology we could also use instead of Pandas is Dask.
 Dask is a parallel computing technology created in Python and extends interfaces from Pandas , Numpy and others known modules.
-Dask provides a lazy transformations (same approach as Spark) which provides you the flexibility to design and test in large scale in a very stable and manageble enviroment.
+Dask works with "lazy transformation" (same approach as Spark) which provides you the flexibility to design and test in large scale in a very stable and manageable environment.

 - For data processing (streaming): On this project we take the advantages of chunk reading to simulate a streaming of data.
-To make things more reallistic we could actually use streaming tools for that.
+To make things more realistic, we could actually use streaming tools for that.
 Suggestion would be a combo of Kafka + Faust (Python Module).
-Kafka would be the streaming service receiving messages while Faust would be the actual data processor receiving the data from the streaming service.
+Kafka would be the streaming service, receiving messages while Faust would be the actual data processor receiving the data from the streaming service.

-- For data visualization: On this project we take the avantages of matplotlib animation capability.
-To make things more professional I suggest use one of the tools below:
+- For data visualization: On this project we take the advantages of matplotlib animation capability.
+To make things more professional I suggest uinge one of the tools below:
   1. <a href="https://help.pentaho.com/Documentation/7.0/0R0/CTools/CDE_Dashboard_Overview">Pentaho CDE</a>
   2. <a href="https://powerbi.microsoft.com/en-us/">Power BI</a>